Murder of the Romanov family: Background

-The House of Special Purpose
+House of Special Purpose

 The Romanovs were kept in strict isolation at the Ipatiev House.
 They were forbidden to speak any language other than Russian and were not permitted access to their luggage, which was stored in a warehouse in the interior courtyard.
 Their Brownie cameras and photographic equipment were confiscated.
 The servants were ordered to address the Romanovs only by their names and patronymics.
 The imperial family was subjected to regular searches of their belongings, confiscation of their money for "safekeeping by the Ural Regional Soviet's treasurer", and attempts to remove Alexandra's and her daughters' gold bracelets from their wrists.
 The house was surrounded by a 4 m double palisade that obscured the view of the streets from the house.
 The initial fence enclosed the garden along Voznesensky Lane.
 On 5 June a second palisade was erected, higher and longer than the first, which completely enclosed the property.
 The second palisade was constructed after it was learned that passersby could see Nicholas's legs when he used the double swing in the garden.

 The windows in all the family's rooms were sealed shut and covered with newspapers (later painted with whitewash on 15 May).
 Their only source of ventilation was a fortochka in the grand duchesses' bedroom, but peeking out of it was strictly forbidden; in May a sentry fired a shot at Anastasia when she looked out.
 After the Romanovs made repeated requests, one of the two windows in the tsar and tsarina's corner bedroom was unsealed on 23 June 1918.
 The guards were ordered to increase their surveillance accordingly, and the prisoners were warned not to look out of the window or attempt to signal to anyone outside, on pain of being shot.
 From this window, they could see only the spire of the Voznesensky Cathedral located across the road from the house.
 An iron grille was installed on 11 July, after Alexandra had ignored repeated warnings from the commandant, Yakov Yurovsky, not to stand too close to the open window.